 4. Quinoa Can Help Preserve and Build Lean Muscle

-Its diverse nutrient properties and gluten-free profile make quinoa a stand-out source of high-quality plant-based protein that fits most dietary patterns.
+Quinoa is high in protein and its diverse nutrient properties and gluten-free profile make it a stand-out food that fits most dietary patterns.

-ICYMI: Protein is composed of amino acids, known generally to be the building blocks of protein.
+ICYMI: Protein is composed of amino acids, often referred to as the building blocks of protein.
 Our bodies require 20 different amino acids to function, with only nine of these being classified as essential amino acids, according to Harvard Health Publishing.
 These essential amino acids are "essential" because our bodies can't produce them on their own and they must be obtained via the foods we eat.
 While animal-based foods (like meat, eggs and dairy) contain all the essential amino acids, not all plant-based proteins do.

 High-quality protein, such as that found in quinoa, helps to preserve and build lean muscle.
 And get this: Quinoa contains especially high amounts of lysine, an amino acid not often found in plant foods and actually highly concentrated in our muscles compared to most other amino acids, according to the National Library of Medicine.
 Lysine aids in muscle repair, so including it in your post-workout meal is a smart idea.